iterative/dvc.org/content/docs/command-reference/repro.md

   recursive search for changed dependencies.
 Multiple stages are executed (non-recursively) if multiple stage names are given as `targets`.

-- `-c <path>`, `--cwd <path>` - directory within the project to reproduce from.
+- `-c <path>`, `--cwd <path>` - (**deprecated**) this is now supported for any command with the global [`dvc --cd <path>`](/doc/command-reference) option.

-  `targets` will be searched relative to this path.
+  Directory within the project to reproduce from. `targets` will be searched relative to this path.
 Instead of using `--cwd`, one can alternately specify a target in a subdirectory as `path/to/target.dvc`.
 This option can be useful for example with subdirectories containing a separate pipeline that can either be reproduced as part of the pipeline in the parent directory, or as an independent unit.

-  > 💡 This feature is now supported for any DVC command with the `dvc --cd`
-  > flag.
-Use of `dvc repro -c` is deprecated and this option may be removed in
-  > future versions.

 - `-R`, `--recursive` - determines the stages to reproduce by searching each target directory (if any) and their subdirectories.